 If a commercial door with this style of hinge were to swing outward, the hinge pins would be exposed on the exterior of the building.
 All an intruder would need to be able to break in is a hammer and punch.
 They could drive the hinge pins out, lift the door from its mounting, and gain access in less than a minute.

-Theophilus Van Kannel was granted a patent for a triple paneled revolving door on August 7, 1888, which is about ten years after Dorsey got his patent for the door knob.
+Theophilus Van Kannel patented a triple-paneled revolving door on August 7, 1888, around ten years after Dorsey's doorknob patent.

-At CDF Distributors, we stock and ship thousands of commercial doors, door packages, and hardware every day — direct to job sites or wherever you need them.
+At CDF Distributors, we ship thousands of commercial doors and hardware daily directly to job sites or your location.
 Ordering is easy, customization is quick, and you can even get instant quotes online.
 Try our online tool, Pro Builder, for yourself today, and see how easy it is to work with the best commercial door supplier.